ShivamAher30/JSVim/README.md

 - `Esc` - Return to Normal mode
 - `Tab` - **AI code autocompletion** (when API key is configured)
+  - If AI preview is visible (grayed out text), Tab accepts the suggestion
+  - If no preview, Tab triggers new AI completion request
 - Arrow keys - Navigate through text
 - `Enter` - Insert new line
 - `Backspace` - Delete character before cursor
+- **AI Preview**: Suggestions appear as grayed-out text after typing.
+Press Tab to accept or continue typing to dismiss.

 ### Command Mode